alexzoid-eth/aquarius-cantina-fv/README.md

 | All files in the [fees_collector](https://github.com/Certora/aquarius-cantina-fv/tree/master/fees_collector) crate |
 | All files in the [access_control](https://github.com/Certora/aquarius-cantina-fv/tree/master/access_control) crate |

+**_NOTE:_** Small changes to the source code _are_ allowed when needed.
+You can for example use features like so: `#[cfg(feature = "certora")]` to enable conditional compilation.
+Other similar changes may also be acceptable.
+We will inspect each submission to make sure changes to the source code if any, are reasonable and do not affect the result of verification in undesirable ways.

 ## Overview
 - 20,000 USDC of this contest will be allocated for FV.